edsardgrisel/polygon-subscription-manager/foundry-polygon-subscription-manager/README.md

 ### Extras
 All usd values are with 18 decimals.
 They are only ever converted to 6 decimals when handling transfers of usdt

+### TODO
+- Zero checks for all fields in subscription
+- admin != user checks